10 Easy Sensory Play Ideas for Two to Three-Year-Olds

 Sensory play is a fantastic way to stimulate your child's senses and support their overall development.
 Generally, you can begin introducing sensory activities as early as 4-6 months old.
 At this stage, while they won’t be doing the exploring on their own necessarily, babies are aware of their surroundings and eager to experience new feelings and sensations that you expose them to.

 As your baby transitions into toddlerhood, sensory play experiences can become more complex, involving activities that engage multiple senses at once, like playing with water and sand.
-Encouraging exploration of different materials, shapes, and colours will further develop their cognitive and sensory skills.
+Encouraging exploration of different materials, shapes, and colours in an arts and crafts session will further develop their cognitive and sensory skills.

 10 Sensory Play Ideas and Activities